ENLT 215 Introduction to Literature 3 CR

 This course begins with the first settlers to Ireland over 9,000 years ago and ends in the present.
 Under consideration will be the rich diversity that has shaped Irish history, including the Celts, Christianity, the native Irish, English settlers, Protestantism, famine, music, sports, literature, the Irish Republican Brotherhood/Army, the division of Ireland, and much more.
 Offered fall semester, even years.

 HI 382 The Second World War Era 3 CR This class will explore the Second World War era in considerable depth.
 The origins of the war, the military dimension of the conflict, the Holocaust, and the impact of the war away from the front lines will be the themes of the course.
 The diversity of experiences between 1939 and 1945 is striking.
 This course does not attempt to be a survey, but rather will seek to give students an opportunity to examine some of the most signficant and controversial issues of the period.
-Offered spring semester, odd years.
+Offered fall semester, even-numbered years.